philbowles/PangolinMQTT/README.md

 This is open-source, I do it in my own time, for free.
 If you want professional-level support because you are using *my* work to benefit your own commercial gain, then I'm happy to talk privately about a paid contract.
 Or you can support me on [Patreon](https://www.patreon.com/esparto)

-Until then, be polite, accept my advice / decisions gracefully or you will be blocked: it's that simple.

 ---

 ## Find me daily in these FB groups